 How Long Does a Divorce Take?

-If a couple has signed an agreement resolving all of their issues (such as property division, custody, etc.) and they have been separated for the necessary amount of time (either six months or one year), a divorce can be finalized in several weeks.
+When a couple has signed an agreement resolving all of their issues (such as property division, custody, etc.) and they have been separated for the necessary amount of time (either six months or one year), a divorce can be finalized in several weeks.
 If, on the other hand, a couple strongly disagree on a number of issues, such that a trial will be necessary to resolve their differences, a divorce could up to a year or more to complete.

-What Options Exist for Resolving Our Issues?
+What Options Exist for Resolving Your Issues?

 A couple have a number of options for resolving their issues.
 These include each hiring an attorney and negotiating through the attorneys, private mediation, collaborative law, the juvenile and domestic relations district court, or circuit court.